©

 ♬ Bailando Bachata – Chayanne

 Look no further, your ideal evening is here!
-At the guinguette in Tours sur Loire, five areas await you for a drink, a good meal or dancing under the stars: themain guinguette, Chez Dupont, the Bar à Mômes, Le Foudre and La Plage.
+At the Tours sur Loire guinguette, there are five places where you can have a drink, enjoy a good meal or dance under the stars: the main guinguette, Chez Dupont, the Bar à Mômes, Le Foudre and La Plage.

-Sit back at the guinguette principale and enjoy generous cuisine concocted with local and seasonal produce.
-To finish on a high note, indulge in a homemade dessert!
+Take a seat at the main guinguetteand its restaurant, La Petite Embarque, and enjoy generous cuisine concocted with local, seasonal produce, and inspired by the chef’s travels!
+To finish on a high note, indulge in a homemade dessert…

 Brunch and aperitifs with friends

-On Sundays, start the day off right with a gourmet brunch at La Plage or Chez Dupont, where you can also sip a drink to music thanks to DJ sets.
-Here, street food from around the world, organic wines, craft beers and aperitif boards are all on the menu!
+On Sundays, get the day off to a great start with a gourmet brunch at La Plage or Chez Dupont, where you can also sip a drink to live DJ music.
+You’ll find street food from all over the world, organic wines, craft beers and aperitif platters!

-In a word, the Tours sur Loire guinguette is THE place to stop off on sunny days in Tours!
+In short, the guinguette at Tours sur Loire is THE place to go when the weather’s fine in Tours!

-During the day, take part in the artistic practice workshops set up especially for children, and enjoy some street art performances in the early evening!
-Afterwards, DJ sets, house, hip hop, jazz, rock… Let yourself be carried away by the music and ambient yourself until the end of the night!
+During the day, take part in the hands-on art workshops set up especially for children, and enjoy some street art performances in the early evening!
+Afterwards, DJ sets, house, hip hop, jazz, rock… Let yourself be carried away by the music and enjoy the atmosphere until the end of the night!

 The other guinguettes de Touraine